KieraninTehdas/KieraninTehdas.github.io/_posts/2025-05-01-Pimoroni-Badger-2040.md

 title: Creating a Pimoroni Badger 2040 custom badge
 ---

 It's a new year so time for another post!
-I recently received delivery of a new hardware toy - a [Pimoroni Badger 2040 programmable E Ink display badge](https://shop.pimoroni.com/products/badger-2040?variant=39752959852627).
+I recently took delivery of a new hardware toy - a [Pimoroni Badger 2040 programmable E Ink display badge](https://shop.pimoroni.com/products/badger-2040?variant=39752959852627).

 I bought it as I'm going to a conference later in the year and I wanted a cool name badge!